-6 For this purpose, a project is a program of work that can be evaluated to demonstrate its commercial viability using current technology or technology under development (refer to section 7 of this Notice).
+&lt;sup>4 For this purpose, a project is a program of work that can be evaluated to demonstrate its commercial viability using current technology or technology under development (refer to section 7 of this Notice).
 The level of detail in a project and the sophistication of an evaluation will generally increase from prospective, to contingent resources, to reserves.

-The definition of discovered PIIP includes the statement "...the recoverable portion of discovered petroleum initially-in-place includes production, reserves, and contingent resources; the remainder is unrecoverable".
+the remainder is unrecoverable".
 Therefore, any volume for which a project cannot be defined and evaluated for classification of production, reserves, contingent resources or, in the case of undiscovered PIIP, prospective resources, at the evaluation date, is by definition unrecoverable.